platform-experience/script-library/src/ui-policy/si-script-9/README.md

-# Show information based on a response
+# Info Based Response

 ## Description

-Temp details
+Show information based on a response.